 Current Announcements and Notices

 Beginning January 1, 2019, the use of fertilizers during Jupiter’s rainy season, which runs from June 1 through September 30, is prohibited in the Town of Jupiter.
 Landscape and lawn care businesses that operate in Jupiter should take note of the ban, as well as residents who maintain their own lawns.
-For additional information and resources, please see our webpage.

 Some Town of Jupiter Utilities customers may be receiving calls from a company offering to test their water and suggesting that they purchase expensive water filtration systems to address water quality issues.
 These companies are not associated with the Town of Jupiter Utilities, and may be operating under the name of Environmental Quality Assurance.
 In some cases, they may provide inaccurate information to customers on the quality of their water, so the Town of Jupiter Utilities would like to caution customers on these claims.